 HG-2 emulates four different vacuum tube stages combined in series and parallel circuits to color your mix and individual tracks with a range of rich harmonics.
 An added Air knob lets you control how much high-frequency ‘fairy dust’ you sprinkle on vocal tracks, string instruments, piano, and full mixes.
 Easily one of the best saturation plugins out there, perfectly at home anywhere in your mix.

 This is perhaps the most subtle saturation plugin on the list.
 It’s a tape machine emulation, so its job is to capture some of the more delicate features analog tape imparts on a signal.

 The J37’s controls include Tape Speed, Bias, Noise, Saturation, and Wow & Flutter.
 Abbey Road J37 recreates the inimitable sonic signature of the original machine.

 In addition to the J37 itself, three exclusive oxide tape formulas have been modeled.
 Specially developed by EMI during the ‘60s and ‘70s, each formula has its own unique frequency response and harmonic distortion behavior.

-Saturn is probably the most versatile plugin on this list.
+Saturn is one of the most versatile plugins on this list.
 It can do everything from super subtle harmonic enhancement to pure screaming destruction.
 As far as desert island plugins go, this would be at the top of the list in the saturation category.